asgardeo/asgardeo-tomcat-saml-agent/README.md

    vi.
 Click `Update` to save.

-#### Configuring The Webapp
+#### Configuring The Sample
-1. Download the `SampleApp.war` from the [latest release](https://github.com/asgardio/asgardio-tomcat-saml-agent/releases/latest).
+1. Download the `io.asgardio.tomcat.saml.agent.sample.war` from the [latest release](https://github.com/asgardio/asgardio-tomcat-saml-agent/releases/latest).
-2. Deploy the application, `SampleApp.war` using Apache Tomcat.
+2. Deploy the application, `io.asgardio.tomcat.saml.agent.sample.war` using Apache Tomcat.
 3. Add the entry `127.0.0.1   localhost.com` to the `/etc/hosts` file of your machine to configure the hostname.
-4. Try out the application by accessing the `http://localhost.com:8080/SampleApp/index.html`.
+4. Try out the application by accessing the `http://localhost.com:8080/io.asgardio.tomcat.saml.agent.sample/index.html`.

 ![Recordit GIF](http://g.recordit.co/IvrtWnDnZ8.gif)